glassfan/opencv-tools/README.md

 # opencv-tools
-modules for camera image aquisition/processing used to analyze LS027B7DH01LCD LCD screens
+modules for camera image acquisition/processing used to analyze LS027B7DH01LCD LCD screens

-a collecition of convenience functions/scripts heavily influenced by examples from pyimagesearch:https://www.pyimagesearch.com/
+a collection of convenience functions/scripts heavily influenced by examples from pyimagesearch:https://www.pyimagesearch.com/